Bachelor of Design (Animation and Interactive Media)

-In this program there is a strong focus of ’learning by doing’, even in theory subjects.
-Your study will take place in studios and workshops and includes a guest lecture series from staff with an industry background.
+In this degree, there is a strong focus of learning by doing even in theory subjects.
+Your study will take place in studios and workshops, and will include a guest lecture series from staff fromindustry.

-A major component of the program is studio practice.
-This will engage you in learning about animation and interactive media via an immersion into the discipline, its methods and practices through set projects and briefs.
+A major component of the course is studio practice.
+This will engage you in learning about animation and interactive media through immersion into the discipline, its methods and practices through set projects and briefs.

 You will be assessed through presentations, digital submission and peer-reviewed work.
-Over the 3 years you will work towards the completion of an industry ready folio of work including a major production.
+Over the three years, you will work towards the completion of an industry-ready folio of work including a major production.

-We do not have a formal internship course, however work placement and internships are possible through the studio courses.
+Although we do not have a formal internship course, work placement and internships are available through the studio courses.

 RMIT’s Education Abroad Office (EAO) supports students to undertake an exchange or short term mobility activity with over 165 partner universities worldwide.

-You’ll start your hands-on learning from day one, allowing you three full years of exposure to the design and artistic elements involved in animation.
+You’ll start your hands-on learning from day one, allowing you three full years of exposure to the design and artistic elements of animation.

-Via imaging, design, media studies and production studios, you will receive a comprehensive introduction to the theory and practice of animation and interactive media.
+Through imaging, design, media studies and production studios, you will receive a comprehensive introduction to animation and interactive media.
 You will cover areas of narrative development, as well as developing performance, visual and aural literacy.

-In semester 1 you will study 2D animation, 3D animation, interactive media and digital effects.
+In semester 1 you will study 2D and 3D animation, interactive media, and digital effects.

-In semester 2 you'll engage in the studio model through electing to work on particular projects or briefs.
-You will also select electives from 2D animation, 3D animation, sound design, interactive media, video, experimental video, and alternative animation.
+In semester 2 you will engage in the studio model through electing to work on particular projects or briefs.
+You will also select electives from 2D and 3D animation, sound design, interactive media, video, experimental video, and alternative animation.

-In the final year the emphasis is on collaborative and conceptual development.
+In the final year there is emphasis on collaborative and conceptual development.
 You again engage with the studio model and choose another elective.
-In the final semester you will produce a major work of your own design.
-The final outcome will be an industry-ready folio showcasing your skills and abilities.
+In the final semester you will produce a major work of your own design, the final outcome of which will be an industry-ready folio to showcase your skills and abilities.

 Choose a program structure